h4r5h4/TwitchTopStreams/README.md

 http://52.71.247.188/

-Channels are update every 60 seconds
+Channels are updated every 60 seconds

 Packages Needed are express, mysql, request and socket.io